NinjaCad/Zork/README.md

 * Use `inventory` often to track items
 * Some puzzles require multiple steps
 * If something doesn’t work, try using the item in a different room

----

-## ✨ Author

-**Caedmon Julian**

----

-## 🚀 Possible Improvements

-* Add health system (use Food class)
-* Add weight limits to inventory
-* Add more puzzles or branching endings
-* Expand map with multiple floors

----

-If you want, I can also help you polish this for grading (teachers often look for specific formatting or extra features).